h3rald/min/site/contents/download.md

 #### -d:lite

-If the **d:lite** flag is specified, a more minimal executable file ("litemin") will be generated, however the following functionalities will not be available:
+If the **d:lite** flag is specified, a more minimal executable file will be generated (typically, it should be called "litemin"), however the following functionalities will not be available:

 * The {#link-module||crypto#}
 * The {#link-module||net#}